sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 # Final Trim

-1. Measure, cut, and place the final horizontal trim piece on the middle seam of the side wall
+1. Measure, cut, and place the final horizontal trim piece on the middle seam of one side wall
 2. Repeat for the other side wall
 3. Measure, cut, and place the horizontal piece that goes under the front window shelf, align with the horizontal trim at waist level on the side wall.
-USE a LEVEL, nail
+USE a LEVEL, nail in place.
 4. DON'T FORGET - Measure, cut, and nail in place a small piece of trim on the front wall behind the door, to match the middle trim on the side wall.